PolicyEngine/policyengine-uk-old/client/public/faq.md

 For now, you'll have to change it back using the slider or text box, or reload the page to reset all policy parameters.
 We're working on a [better way](https://github.com/UBICenter/policyengine-uk/issues/23).

+### As of what date are policy parameters set?
+We simulate policy as of 2021-01-01, and assume that policy is active throughout 2021.
+We're working on [updating to the latest policy](https://github.com/UBICenter/policyengine-uk/issues/44).

 ## UK impact page

 ### What data do you use to estimate UK-wide impacts?

 We use the Family Resources Survey (FRS), the UK's standard survey for estimating poverty.
-The latest FRS is from 2018-19, and we extrapolate this to 2021 using growth factors published by x.
+The latest FRS is from 2018-19, and we extrapolate this to 2021 using growth factors published by the ONS and OBR.
 We also adjust benefit receipt to reflect trends like the Universal Credit rollout.

 The FRS underestimates high incomes, so PolicyEngine accordingly will as well; for example, we'll underestimate the revenue from a reform that raises the Additional Rate.
 We're working on improving the data quality by [adjusting top incomes](https://github.com/PSLmodels/openfisca-uk/issues/103) to better match datasets that accurately capture that population segment.